Emotional and financial wellbeing

 Fear of a cancer diagnosis can be very frightening.

 Cancer treatments have greatly improved over the years, and many cancers can be cured.
-If a cancer cannot be cured, many treatments can help keep the disease be controlled, allowing people to live as normal life as possible.
+If a cancer cannot be cured, many treatments can help keep the disease under control, allowing people to live as normal life as possible.
 Many cancer patients are frightened about their cancer treatment, and it often helps to discuss these fears with your family, friends or a professional to get support.

 Last published